Carnagion/dissertation/interim/interim.typ

 == Objective Function

 For this problem, the objective function $f$ represents the total cost of a sequence of departures $D$ in terms of its delays.
-This can be expressed as the sum of each scheduled departure's deviation from the earliest possible take-off time for that aircraft:
+This can be expressed as the sum of the deviation of each scheduled departure $t_x$ from the earliest allocated departure time $e_x$ for that aircraft:

 $
-f(D) = sum_(x in D) (T_x - E_x)^2
+f(D) = sum_(x in D) (t_x - e_x)^2
 $ <objective-function-equation>

 The longer the deviation and number of deviations in $D$, the higher the objective value will be.
 Thus, the problem is one of minimisation, i.e. finding the runway sequence with the minimum objective value, which translates to the minimum possible delay.

-Note that the difference (in minutes) between an aircraft $x$'s scheduled take-off time $T_x$ and its earliest possible take-off time $E_x$ is squared.
+Note that the difference (in minutes) between an aircraft $x$'s scheduled take-off time $t_x$ and its earliest allocated take-off time $e_x$ is squared.
 This ensures fairness by favouring moderate delays for all aircraft rather than exceedingly high delays for some and little to no delays for the rest.

 // TODO: Illustrate the above with an example
 #todo("Add an example to illustrate this")

 = Implementation

-// TODO: Review and check if the Rust website should be cited For this project, I have opted to use #link("https://www.rust-lang.org")[Rust].
+For this project, I have opted to use #link("https://www.rust-lang.org")[Rust].
 The primary reason for this is my familiarity and experience with the language, which allows me to be more confident in my implementation and estimated timelines.
 Another major factor is that Rust's rich type system and unique memory ownership and borrowing mechanics eliminate many classes of bugs -- such as null reference exceptions or Undefined Behaviour -- at compile time.
 As a result, I can be more productive while being confident in my implementation's reliability and handling of edge cases.

 == Complete Orders <complete-orders>